fairlearn/fairlearn/docs/faq.rst

 Can Fairlearn make my model fair?
     Naive use of Fairlearn is not going to result in fairer models.
-    Indeed, when used incorrectly, Fairlearn could produce model which is *less* fair.
+    Indeed, when used incorrectly, Fairlearn could produce a model which is *less* fair.

     What Fairlearn can do is generate a model which has lower disparity as measured by a user-specified metric.